TY - GEN

 T1 - A new jamming technique for secrecy in multi-antenna wireless networks

-AU - Bakr, Omar
+AU - Bakr, Osman

 AU - Mudumbai, Raghuraman